 Standard costing – purchasing

 Let’s review the purchasing of components and then the manufacture of a parent item, the Widget.
-In our example, the Widget is manufactured from Component-A and Component-B, taking 15 minutes to process.
+In our example, the Widget is manufactured from Component-A and Component-B. This takes 15 minutes to process.
 The costing method will be standard costing.

 Consider the components, which have their costing method set to standard costing.
 Let’s review Component-A which has a standard cost of £2.